FrontEndFoxes/curriculum/de/workshop/README.md

 **What's the difference between a Chapter, a 'Mini', and a 'Nano'?**

-These chapters are presented as two distinct types.
-The first six chapters comprise the full-day workshop.
-Other chapters are listed as 'mini-workshops' and can be done ad hoc with groups for breakfasts, lunch'n'learn sessions, or meetups.
+This content is presented as various types, divided by length.
+The first five chapters comprise the full-day workshop.
+Other chapters are listed as 'mini-workshops' or 'half-day workshops' and can be done ad hoc with groups for breakfasts, lunch'n'learn sessions, or meetups.
 Nanos are ten to thirty-minute warm-up icebreaker coding exercises used by our Chapters.

 **Why are the chapters broken up into parts?**